 Research has proven that children who are read to from a very early age are better prepared for attendance and achievement in school.
 In an effort to encourage this preparation, the “Read-to-Me” program was created in March 2002.
 Read-to-Me provides informational packets to parents containing brochures dealing with early childhood development and the importance of reading to children on a daily basis.
 The infants receive a letter from the Superintendent, a children’s book, a Read-to-Me logo t-shirt, numerous brochures and pamphlets about reading to children, nutrition, parenting and child safety, and a Learner’s Permit for Life-long learning.

 Read-to-Me is funded by Pike County School’s Title I program under the parental involvement component.
-For the past 13 years the Title I program has distributed over 8,000 packets to infants at Pikeville Medical Center and Williamson ARH.
-At current date we are providing packets to Pike County Health Department and small numbers to ARH.
+For the past 16 years the Title I program has distributed over 8,500 packets to infants at Pikeville Medical Center and Williamson ARH.
+We are still collaborating with PMC in serving infants with this wonderful educational beginning.